 The Company has commenced construction of an additional enhancement at its Trunkline LNG terminal.
-This infrastructure enhancement project, which is expected to cost approximately \$250 million, plus capitalized interest, will increase send out flexibility at the terminal and lower fuel costs.
-The project is scheduled to be in operation in 2008.
+This infrastructure enhancement project, which was originally estimated to cost approximately \$250 million, plus capitalized interest, will increase send out flexibility at the terminal and lower fuel costs.
+Recent cost projections indicate the construction costs will likely be higher, currently estimated at approximately \$280 million, plus capitalized interest.
+The negotiated rate with the project's customer, BG LNG Services, will be adjusted based on final capital costs.
+The project is scheduled to be in operation in late 2008.
 In addition, Trunkline LNG and BG LNG Services agreed to extend the existing terminal and pipeline services agreements through 2028, representing a five-year extension.
-Approximately \$59.3 million and \$40.8 million of costs are included in the line item Construction work-in-progress at March 31, 2007 and December 31, 2006, respectively.
+Approximately \$92.4 million and \$40.8 million of costs are included in the line item Construction work-in-progress at June 30, 2007 and December 31, 2006, respectively.

 The Company has received approval from FERC to modernize and replace various compression facilities on PEPL.
-Such replacements will be made at twelve different compressor stations and are expected to be installed by the end of 2009.
-The estimated cost of these replacements is approximately \$290 million, which includes the compression component of a PEPL east end project already under construction.
-The Company has also filed for FERC approval to replace approximately 32 miles of existing pipeline on the east end of the PEPL system with a current estimated cost of approximately \$80 million, which would further improve system integrity.
+Such replacements will be made at eleven different compressor stations and are expected to be installed by the end of 2009.
+The estimated cost of these replacements is approximately \$290 million.
+The Company has also filed for FERC approval to replace approximately 32 miles of existing pipeline on the east end of the PEPL system at a current estimated cost of approximately \$80 million, which would further improve system integrity.
 The project is planned to be completed in late 2007.
-Approximately \$36.7 million and \$57.9 million of costs related to these projects are included in the line item Construction work-in-progress at March 31, 2007 and December 31, 2006, respectively.
+Approximately \$60.1 million and \$57.9 million of costs related to these projects are included in the line item Construction work-in-progress at June 30, 2007 and December 31, 2006, respectively.